-There can be only one cloud director per region.
+There can be only one cloud director active per region for a cluster.
 Because a cloud director also has properties specific to the region within which it directs nodes, it means that cloud directors can only be created from scratch, via cluster extension.